AtomicSponge/space-war/README.md

 ---

-For Asset information please see CREDITS
+For Asset information please see CREDITS.md